 When I was sixteen I worked in a pet store.
 Every Tuesday we would get a shipment of hundreds of goldfish.
-A handful of fancy goldfish and hundreds and hundreds of others labeled feeders sold for between $0.05 - $0.25 cents per individual.
-By the end of the week after customers would come and buy our stock to feed their larger predatory pets I’d be left staring at one or two goldfish… and then the next shipment would arrive and the cycle would begin again.
+A handful of fancy goldfish and hundreds and hundreds of others labeled feeders sold for between $0.05 - $0.25 per individual.
+By the end of the week, after customers would come and buy our stock to feed their larger predatory pets, I’d be left staring at one or two goldfish… and then the next shipment would arrive.
+The cycle would begin again.

 Goldfish arrive in a bag.

 Goldfish are put into a bag.

 Goldfish are fed to larger fish.